Lavojha/Inventory-and-Order-Management-System/README.md

 Recommended free path:

 1. Push this folder to GitHub.
-2. Create a PostgreSQL database on Render or Railway.
+2. Create a PostgreSQL database on Render.
-3. Deploy `backend/` to Render, Railway, or Fly.io.
+3. Deploy `backend/` to Render.
 4. Set backend environment variables:
    - `DATABASE_URL`
    - `CORS_ORIGINS` with your frontend URL